 Tom Beideman piano, guitar, drums

 Tom graduated from Immaculata University with a Bachelor of Arts in Music and a minor in Studio Arts.
 He studied music and music theory under the direction of various teachers, including Sean Townsend, John Dragonetti, and William Carr, DMA, Steinway Artist.
 Tom focuses his musical studies on an array of genres including classical, jazz, rock, folk and blues, based on a solid foundation of music theory and appreciation.
 He found his love for music, through the guitar, during his early teenage years and has since performed with bands and ensembles at various venues in the Philadelphia area.
 Tom teaches beginner to advanced guitar and music theory, as well as beginner drums and piano to children and adults of all ages.
 In addition, students will develop performance skills and gain interpersonal skills such as confidence, responsibility, and self expression in order to become well-rounded musicians.
 In addition to private lessons, Mr. Tom also teaches Learning Allegro's rock band program.

 Mickey attended the Napoli School of Music where he studied under Mike Gallagher who instilled a love of music that Mickey now passes to all of his students.
 Mickey performs with many different groups in a variety of styles.
 He has performed many notable venues from Philadelphia and New Jersey to New York, most recently including the Trocadero and the Kimmel Center.
 Mickey is well versed in music theory and focuses on ear training and modal theory and he is able to teach music theory lessons to individuals who do not play a stringed instrument.
 Mickey is able to play and teach a wide range of musical styles from metal, jazz, and acoustic/folk to rock, hip-hop, funk and reggae.
 He is able to teach bass and guitar lessons for kids and adults and all levels from beginners to advanced musicians.
 He tailors every lesson to the student's individual areas of improvement to help each and every student become the best musician he or she can be

-Mickey Takahiramanager, guitar, bass, ukelele
+Mickey Takahiramanager, guitar, bass, ukulele

 Wendy Provencher owner, violin, viola, piano